 Summary: The headwinds with commercial real estate continue.

-2. The annual returns for all property types were negative returns with office sustaining a <17.1%> total return.
-Office properties have sustained a <21.1%> appreciation return for the past 4 quarters combined.
+2. For the past 4 quarters all property types have incurred negative returns with office sustaining a <14.5%> total return.
+Office properties have sustained a <18.4%> appreciation return for the past 4 quarters combined.
 This reflects changes in product demand and cap rate adjustments due to a higher interest rate environment.
 Industrial properties continue to have the lowest Income Return which is near its LOWEST LEVEL EVER.

 3. Rolling 4 Quarter Income Returns for 3 of the 4 property types are near record lows.

 This implies cap rates are also near record lows.
-Even with the 3rd quarter property value write-downs, income returns have not materially changed.
-The key issue is: are NOI returns are being driven by property write-downs or by actual increases in NOI.
+Even with the 2nd quarter property value write-downs, income returns were not materially changed.
+The key issue is: are NOI returns being driven by property write-downs or by actual increases in NOI.

 4. US 10 Year Treasury Rate and Rolling 4 Quarter Income Returns have a high correlation.

 Property returns in essence are risk-based relative to the US Treasury 10-year rates---which dramatically increased starting in Q2 2022.
-The dashed red line is projected rates into Q2 2024 based on the most current Fed’s “dot plot” and the inverted yield curve’s 10-year Treasury spread.
+The dashed red line is projected rates into Q4 2024 based on the most current Fed’s “dot plot” and the inverted yield curve’s 10 Year Treasury spread.
 This will have a material adverse impact on both income and appreciation returns going forward.

-5. ALL PROPERTY TYPES COMBINED: Income returns increased 3bp in Q3 as property appreciation was negative.
+5. ALL PROPERTY TYPES COMBINED: Income returns increased 3bp in Q2 as property appreciation was negative.
 The low INCOME returns are troublesome due to the rise in competing benchmark asset classes.
-The appreciation returns remained NEGATIVE in Q3 to 2.44% in Q2 2023.
+The appreciation returns remained NEGATIVE in Q2 and dropped further to 3.02% in Q2 2023.

 6. ALL PROPERTIES COMBINED: Annual return went negative in Q4 and WILL continue to do so into the future as prior quarters with high returns drop off.
 Total returns were driven by INDUSTRIAL properties but even this property type’s returns have gone negative in Q4.
 Note in the lower graphic that quarterly income returns remain near record lows.